soee/Flowpack.OpenSearch/Documentation/Transformer.rst

 Transformer
 ===========

-The Transformer classes allows you to transform your data before it's stored in elasticsearch.
+The Transformer classes allows you to transform your data before it's stored in OpenSearch.

 Transformer annotations
 =======================
 This package ships several Transformer by default:

 * CollectionStringCastTransformer:

   * Iterates over an Collection/Array and casts all items to a string and returns an array with strings

 * DateTransformer